2015 Alberta general election

 The Progressive Conservatives (PCs) had a majority in the outgoing Assembly and had won every provincial election since the 1971 election, making them the longest-serving provincial government in Canadian history – being in office for 44 years.
 This was only the fourth change of governing party in Alberta since becoming a province in 1905, and one of the worst defeats a provincial government has suffered in Canada.
 31 PC MLAs lost re-election to the legislature, the largest number in one election in Alberta history.
 It also marked the first time in almost 80 years that a left-of-centre political party had formed government in Alberta since the defeat of the United Farmers of Alberta in 1935 and the Depression-era radical monetary reform policies of William Aberhart's Social Credit government.

 The Wildrose Party under leader Brian Jean remained the Official Opposition, gaining four seats since 2012 despite winning 81,814 fewer votes and a 10.1% lower share of the popular vote than in the previous election.
 The Alberta Liberal Party and Alberta Party each won a single seat with Alberta Party leader Greg Clark becoming the party's first MLA.
 The Alberta Liberal Party lost four seats, only returning interim leader David Swann to the Legislative Assembly.

+After the Calgary-Glenmore seat was allocated through a recount, 28 women were known to be elected in this election.

 Following the election, Notley and her cabinet were sworn in on May 24.

 Overall, across the province, 1,488,248 valid votes were cast in this election.